artificyan/ml-intro-course/15_final_project/1_final_project_instructions.md

 This project will become a part of your public Data Science portfolio, thus all data must be public data.

 Make your own groups of 3-5 students.
+They can be across sections.

 ----
 1. Ask the right question